data987/posts_app/README.md

 - `Invoke Run > Start Debugging or press F5.
 (Visual Studio Code)`.

+3. If you want to run the tests run:

+- `flutter tests`

 ### Architecture

 This app use the **Bloc pattern** for the architecture, BLoC stands for **Business Logic Component**